Product Name: SiteGround

 FAQs about SiteGround hosting:

-Until last year, SiteGround used to offer a free domain name with there hosting plan.
+Until last year, SiteGround used to offer a free domain name with their hosting plan.
 Now, they don’t.
 The pricing of the domain is slightly higher than the market price.
 For example, a .com domain on SiteGround is $15.95.
-However, you can always purchase a domain from any other registrar and update the name-server to point to SiteGround.
+However, you can always purchase a domain from any other registrar and update the name server to point to SiteGround.

 No, you don’t need to transfer your existing domain to SiteGround.
 You can update the nameserver of your domain to point to your SiteGround hosting account.
 You can find the SiteGround nameserver details in your cPanel.